JarrodOrtiz/JarrodOrtiz/README.md

 - 👋 Hi, I’m @JarrodOrtiz
-- 👀 I’m interested in ...Learning and growing technical skills.
+- 👀 I’m interested in ...Always learning and expanding technical skills.
-- 💞️ I’m looking to grow my Technical network and meet like minded people or groups that can help me grow.
+- 💞️ I’m looking to grow my Technical network and meet like minded people or groups that will help me grow.
 - 📫 How to reach me ...Jarrodortiz61@gmail.com, www.linkedin.com/in/jarrod-ortiz

 <!---